Master of Environmental Health and Safety

 Become a Graduate Safety Practitioner (GSP)

-The Board of Certified Safety Professionals (BSCP) recognizes this MEHS program as a Graduate Safety Practitioner (GSP) Qualified Academic Program (QAP).
+The Board of Certified Safety Professionals (BSCP) recognizes UMD’s MEHS program as a Graduate Safety Practitioner (GSP) Qualified Academic Program (QAP).
+A Qualified Academic Program (QAP) is an academic degree program in safety, health and/or environmental practices meeting BCSP standards for participation and whose curriculum has been reviewed as showing a substantial match with the Associate Safety Professional (ASP).

 This means that, based on a review of our core curriculum, an MEHS degree is considered equivalent to passing the ASP9 exam.
 Graduates who wish to earn their CSP certification, therefore, will not have to take the initial ASP9 certification exam and can apply immediately to the BCSP for their GSP designation, which is similar to the ASP (Associate Safety Professional).

-Any alumnus who started the program August 1, 2010 or later and who has not already earned their ASP is eligible.
-If you are interested, you can download the application instructions
+Any MEHS alumnus who started the program August 1, 2010 or later and received their degree PRIOR to January 1, 2018 and who has not already earned their ASP may apply for their GSP designation until January 2020.

 Benefits of Becoming a GSP